Let’s make this year different than any before!

 Turmeric — Prized for its anti-inflammatory and antioxidant properties, recent studies have shown the spice plays an active role in treating various central nervous system disorders as well as offering a protective action against stress(3).
 Turmeric can be utilized either fresh or dried and is easily incorporated into many types of cuisines.

-Eggs (and other proteins) — Incorporating high-quality, pasture-raised and organic, protein, eggslike eggs, is key to supporting your body through stress as it will fuel your system from a cellular level, ensuring your body will return to balance.
+Eggs (and other proteins) — Incorporating high-quality, pasture-raised and organic, protein, like eggs, is key to supporting your body through stress as it will fuel your system from a cellular level, ensuring your body will return to balance.
 Eggs are also an excellent source of choline, a nutrient that has been shown to play an important role in brain health and may protect against stress(4).

 Leafy greens — Leafy greens, including spinach, kale, and chard, all contain choline as well, which as mentioned above, play an important role in managing and reducing stress in the body.
 Additionally, the antioxidant richness found in leafy greens is helpful in the reduction of oxidative stress.